 There are two types of chocolate bloom.
 The first is fat bloom which is caused by changes in the fat within the chocolate.
 The second is sugar bloom which is formed by the effect of moisture on the sugar ingredients.
 The most likely cause of fat or sugar bloom is very warm or damp storage conditions.

 Chocolates are best stored in cool dry ambient conditions (12 – 18 C) away from odorous material and direct sunlight or heat.
 Changes in the storage temperature are not recommended, as they will affect both the flavour and the life of the chocolate.

 Caffeine is present in chocolate.
 Although there is far less caffeine in chocolate than there is in a cup of coffee, if you are avoiding caffeine (for dietary and nutritional reasons) you should unfortunately steer clear of chocolate.

 Bendicks chocolates are gluten-free.
 However, they do include glucose syrup, which may be derived from a wheat source.
 The Coeliac Society states that glucose syrup sourced from wheat is suitable for inclusion in a gluten-free diet.

-All Bendicks products made by Bendicks (Mayfair) Ltd do not contain genetically modified ingredients.
+All Bendicks products produced by August Storck KG do not contain genetically modified ingredients.
 Like most confectionery manufacturers, our chocolate and confectionery recipes contain Lecithin (an emulsifier derived from the soya bean) All of these could potentially have come from genetically modified crops.
 However, the lecithin, and other ingredients used in our products, are tested and certified at source, that they are GM free.